C09Tech/HTML_Feb_2025/README.md

 # HTML_Feb_2025
 Repository for class samples on html, css, javascript </br>
-Jose is known as Touche
+Jose is the best developer on the team